Explore Our Historic Houses

 Loseley House is situated only a short distance from London in acres of rolling parkland with views that have changed very little in 500 years.
 The house is a fine example of Elizabethan architecture featuring many fine works of art.
 Loseley was built as a family home and it still remains so.

 Welcome to England’s longest medieval water filled moat.
-Discover 800 years of history at Michelham: from its foundation by Augustinian canons, through the dissolution of the monasteries into its later life as a country house.
 This picturesque island offers a great day out for all the family.

 We’re most well-known for our spectacular 10 acre Edwardian gardens featuring a topiary garden, rock and water garden, arboretum and rose garden.